 CONSTRUCTION REQUIREMENTS

 Field Welding and Inspection.
 Field welding will not be permitted unless shown on the plans or approved by the Engineer, except to attach studs.
 Before the start of any field welding, all required welding documentation including welder qualifications (WQTRs), WPSs, and PQRs shall be submitted to the Engineer for review and approval.
 All field welding will shall be completed by a qualified welder qualified per the given process and AWS D1.5 welding code requirements.
-All field welding and inspection, including Stay-in-Place metal deck forms, shall be performed per this specification and AWS D1.5.
+All field welding and inspection shall be performed per this specification and AWS D1.5.
 All field welding shall be inspected by a CWI included in the Contractor’s Process Control Plan and shall be included in the cost of the work.
 Welding on metal deck forms shall be per AWS D1.3.

 Field Welding Process Control Plan.
 The Contractor shall submit a written “Field Welding Process Control Plan” (FWPCP) to the Engineer prior to beginning field welding operations on permanent bridge structures.
 The FWPCP shall outline the quality control tasks to be performed by the contractor to ensure that all work conforms to the Contract.
 The FWPCP shall include the following items at a minimum: